arunpraba/reactjs.org/src/content/reference/react/useDebugValue.md

 <Intro>

-`useDebugValue` is a React Hook that lets you add a label to a custom Hook in [React DevTools.](/learn/react-developer-tools)
+`useDebugValue` is a React Hook that enables you add a label to a custom Hook in [React DevTools.](/learn/react-developer-tools)

 ```js
 useDebugValue(value, format?)